HopeZobinou/web-scrapping/hw2/hw2_report.md

     links = []

     # Open the file in read mode and read its lines
+    # Puts every line in the file into a list.
     try:
         with open(file_path, 'r') as file:
             links = file.readlines()